Advanced Behavioral Health Sciences

-The Certificate of Completion (CCL) in Advanced Behavioral Health Sciences is designed to provide students with a comprehensive study of human behavior and prepare them to assist, as part of a clinical team, in the care of individuals and families dealing with mental illness, addictions and substance use, trauma, developmental disabilities, co-morbid medical conditions, and challenging behaviors.
-The program includes courses designed to provide students with the skills necessary to deliver specialized and comprehensive behavioral health and social services.
-This program also provides university transfer options in addition to preparation for industry certifications and supervised field experience.
+The Certificate of Completion (CCL) in Advanced Behavioral Sciences prepares students to assist, as part of a clinical team, in the care of individuals and families dealing with mental illness, addictions and substance use, trauma, developmental disabilities, comorbid medical conditions, and challenging behaviors.
+The program includes courses designed to provide students with the skills necessary to deliver behavioral health and social services through supervised field experience.
+This program prepares students for industry certification and is embedded in the Associate in Applied Science (AAS) in Behavioral Sciences, and the Bachelor’s of Science (BS) in Behavioral Sciences available at MCCCD.

 Details